clean-code-craft-p-1/assignments/spring-recap.md

 - The variable `result` is not used.
 It can be removed
 - Naming of `i` can be more specific, like `alerter_index`
 - Magic number `2` in the for loop can go by the size of the array instead (needs to be passed explicitly in C)
+- Prefer to use pre-increment.
+It is faster, especially with complex types (overloading).
+Pre-increment doesn't need to evaluate to the original value.
 - The name of the function reflects its implementation (check and alert).
 It doesn't convey the purpose of the function.

 > What kind of name would convey the purpose?
 What else do you have to know, to improve the name?